Thermometry of simulated Bose--Einstein condensates using machine learning: Results and discussion

 Toroidally trapped condensates permit metastable persistent currents (quantised flow of Bose--Einstein condensates in a multiply connected geometry) \cite{ryu3} and provide an appropriate geometry for experimental protocols such as weak links \cite{ramanathan, wright} which are used in several atomtronic devices such as rotational sensors \cite{amico2021roadmap}.
 As an additional probe of the robustness of our model, which has been trained exclusively with harmonic trapping configurations, we apply it to toroidally trapped condensates.
 These have depth $V_0=60\mathrm{\,nK}$, minor radius $\sigma=\SI{20}\um$ and major radius $R=\SI{40}\um$; we choose $V_0$ such that $V_0/\mu > 1$.

-While, as shown in figure~\ref{ch5:fig_therm_torus}, the estimated $\mu$ and $T$ trend towards stationary values relatively quickly, we note that the estimated temperature appears in general to be closer to the input value than is the case for the chemical potential.
-We believe this is because the chemical potential is more associated with the bulk spatial distribution of the condensate, which is very distinct between toroidally and harmonically trapped condensates, whereas the temperature is more associated with small-scale local density fluctuations.
-This appears also to be supported by our investigations comparing average to maximum pooling.
+While, as shown in figure~\ref{ch5:fig_therm_torus}, the estimated $\mu$ and $T$ trend towards stationary values relatively quickly, the temperature is generally closer to the input value than the chemical potential.
+This difference reflects that $\mu$ is encoded in the bulk density distribution, which differs qualitatively between harmonic and toroidal traps, whereas $T$ is encoded in small-scale fluctuations that are more geometry-invariant.

+{Convolutional neural networks exploit weight sharing --- each $3\times 3$ filter $\mathsf{W}_{jk}^\ell$ is applied identically across all spatial locations, so the same kernel contributes to every receptive field (i.e., each local $3\times 3$ patch of the input).
+During backpropagation, the gradient of a filter weight is accumulated over all receptive fields, so updating one weight modifies the response of that filter simultaneously at all positions.
+This enforces a translation-equivariant inductive bias \cite{lecun98}, enabling the network to learn recurring local patterns independently of their absolute position.
+We interpret that convolutional filters scanning local receptive fields extract temperature-linked signatures that remain invariant under a change from harmonic to toroidal confinement.}

+{Two additional factors accentuate the asymmetry: (i) the random transverse anisotropy injected during training (section~\ref{sec:sec:geometry}) encourages robustness of local features to geometric perturbations, and (ii) the maximally global pooling before the fully connected layers discards absolute position, emphasising distributional summaries of fluctuation statistics rather than any geometry-specific structure.}